diogo-pessoa/annotations/content/post/saved-quotes.md

 comment: false
 ---

+> _"Your income seldom exceeds personal development, so invest in yourself."_ — Unknown
+> #5-minutes-Journal

+---
 > _"Ordinary people merely think how they shall spend their time; a man of talent **tries to use it**"_ — Arthur Schopenhauer